PgBiel/helpful-prototypes/README.md

-# helpful-prototypes
+# Helpful Prototypes
-Prototypes for node
+Some prototypes that can help you in stuff, in node.